Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Approach

 \subsection{Background}

-We take Supervised VisualBERT (\svb) as an example, which will also be used as a baseline in the experiments. \svb is modified from the original VisualBERT \citep{li2019visualbert} and augmented with the visual objectives from LXMERT \citep{tan2019lxmert} and the detector tags as in \wvb (we will discuss the detector tags in detail in Section \ref{approach:our}).
+As mentioned in Section \ref{relatedwork}, there are several V\&L representation learning methods based on BERT.
+We take Supervised VisualBERT (\svb) as an example, which will also be used as a baseline in the experiments. \svb is modified from the original VisualBERT \citep{li2019visualbert} and augmented with the visual objectives from LXMERT \citep{tan2019lxmert} and detector tags similar to Oscar \citep{li2020oscar} (discussed in detail in Section \ref{approach:our}).

 Every input to \svb contains a text segment $T$ and an image $I$.
-The text and the image are first mapped into embedding vectors respectively\footnote{For simplicity, we assume the dimensions of all the embedding vectors introduced below are the same.
-In practice, projection layers may be added to ensure that the dimensions match.}.
+The text and the image are first mapped into embedding vectors respectively.
 Text embeddings $\bm{T}$ is a matrix in which each column vector represents the embedding of a subword in the text sequence, i.e. $ \bm{T} = [\bm{w}_{1:n}]$.
-Following BERT, each subword embedding $\bm{w}_i$ is the sum of its token embedding, position embedding, and segment embedding.
-Image embeddings $\bm{I}$ include both the image region embeddings $\bm{r}_{1:m}$ and the detector tag embeddings\footnote{The detector tags are labels outputted by a pre-trained object detector.
-The tag embeddings take the same design as in the Weakly-supervised VisualBERT and we introduce them in detail in Section \ref{approach:our}.} $\bm{d}_{1:l}$.
-The image region embeddings are a set of image region embedding $\bm{r}_{1:m}$, detected by a pre-trained object detector such as Faster R-CNN \citep{ren2015faster}.
-Each region embedding $\bm{r}_i$ is the sum of a visual features vector from the detector and a spatial box coordinate embedding \citep{tan2019lxmert}.
+Following BERT, each subword embedding $\bm{w}_i$ is the sum of its token, position, and segment embedding.
+Image embeddings $\bm{I}$ include both the image region embeddings $\bm{r}_{1:m}$ and the detector tag embeddings $\bm{d}_{1:l}$ (see Section \ref{approach:our} for details).
+Each region embedding $\bm{r}_i$ is the sum of a visual feature vector from the detector and a spatial box coordinate embedding \citep{tan2019lxmert}.
 The text and visual embeddings are then passed through a Transformer to built contextual representations.

 The model is pre-trained with a mask-and-predict objective.
 Given a text-image pair $[T,I]$ from the aligned dataset $D$, we randomly mask out some words $w_i$, some regions $r_j$, and some tags $d_k$ to obtain masked $[\tilde{T},\tilde{I}]$.
-The model is trained to predict the masked words, the proprieties of the masked regions, and the masked tags given $[\tilde{T},\tilde{I}]$.
-The pre-training objective can be summarized as
+The model is trained to predict the masked words, the properties of the masked regions, and the masked tags given $[\tilde{T},\tilde{I}]$.
+The pre-training objective can be summarized as: